 “Those artists have also found their songs buried in the search rankings of Spotify.”

 But this goes deeper than high-flying superstars like Frank Ocean, Beyonce, and Drake.
-According to Bloomberg sources, developing artists are also facing punishments for simply debuting music on Beats One, the radio component to Apple Music.
+According to Bloomberg sources, developing artists are also facing punishments for simply debuting music on Beats 1, the radio component to Apple Music.
 “The company has threatened to use its retaliatory practices on lesser-known artists who introduce music on a Beats One show hosted by DJ Zane Lowe, an architect of Apple’s radio service,” the report continued.

 Both publications are also reporting that Universal Music Group chieftain Lucian Grainge is calling for an end to streaming exclusives, a move that closely follows a disastrous effort involving Frank Ocean.
 But that wouldn’t prevent artists from striking independent deals with Apple Music, and that’s exactly what Frank Ocean shrewdly negotiated just last week.